Human Beings Cannot Be Reduced to Their Experiences

 Now you know the truth that to label people or to call people names is just to lie.

 - We can accurately label experiences, but not people, not human beings!

 People Are Not Self-Images

 - You are not your experiences.

-- You are not your opinions of your experiences.
+- You are not your opinions about your experiences.

-- You are not other people’s opinions of your experiences.
+- You are not other people’s opinions about your experiences.

 - You are not your self-images or self-concepts about or as your experiences.

 - You are not other people’s self-images or self-concepts for you as your experiences.

 “I often marvel how it is that though each man loves himself beyond all else, he should yet value his own opinion of himself less than that of others.” —Marcus Aurelius, 121-180 A.D.